ccleberg/cmc.pub/content/salary/index.md

 for their skills and I happily help those in my teams, so I'm happy to extend this information to the online community.

-As a final note, there are numerous reasons that people in the same role are paid differently (expertise, years of experience, certifications, education, etc.) and that the data in this table should only be used as a single point of reference, not the whole story.
+As a final note, there are numerous reasons that companies pay people in the same role differently (expertise, years of experience, certifications, education, etc.) and that you should only view the data in this table as a single point of reference, not the whole story.

 ## Salary Data